karatelabs/karate/karate-netty/README.md

 * 'Native' support for expressing JSON and XML payloads
 * [Embedded Expressions](https://github.com/intuit/karate#embedded-expressions) are perfect for those parts of the payload that need to be dynamic, and JS functions can be 'in-lined' into the JSON or XML
 * Manipulate or even transform payloads
-* Validate payloads, using a [simpler alternative to JSON schema](https://twitter.com/KarateDSL/status/878984854012022784) if needed
+* Validate payloads if needed, using a [simpler alternative to JSON schema](https://twitter.com/KarateDSL/status/878984854012022784)
 * Karate is *all* about making HTTP calls, giving you the flexibility to call 'downstream' services if needed
 * In-memory JSON and JsonPath solves for ['state' and filtering](https://twitter.com/KarateDSL/status/946607931327266816) if needed
 * Mix custom JavaScript (or even Java code) if needed - for complex logic